This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 1. Access the appropriate category using the procedure To access a configuration category in the Configuration page.

-Figure 4 - 15: Accessing advanced properties on Configuration page
+Figure 4 - 15: Accessing Advanced Properties on Config page

-The advanced properties of the currently selected tab are displayed in a blue background area below the Advanced properties button:
+The advanced properties of the currently selected tab are displayed below the Advanced Properties section:

 Figure 4 - 16: Advanced properties for a category